I have retired from teaching in schools. Although still teaching privately, I am currently not taking new pupils.

 I have wide experience in First Access (formerly Wider Opportunities) whole-class teaching of violin, cello and recorder.

 Throughout my career I have maintained my own playing to a high standard in local music groups.
-I am principal viola in Bath Symphony Orchestra; regularly leader of Vallis Chamber Orchestra; section leader in Bath Concertino; frequently invited to play (violin or viola) for other local orchestras, choral societies and musical shows.
+I am principal viola in Bath Symphony Orchestra.
+I have regularly led Vallis Chamber Orchestra and been a section leader in Bath Concertino, in addition to playing violin or viola for other local orchestras, choral societies and musical shows.